A switch may refer to any of the following:

 Tip: If you want to see all available switches for a command, search for the command on our site.
 Each of our command pages have a full listing of all available switches with an explanation on each switch.

-Note: A command switch should not be confused with a command parameter or parm.
+Note: A command switch should not be confused with a command parameter.

 6. When referring to the switches command, this command is loaded through config.sys and allows you to add and remove various functions of MS-DOS.
 See the switches command for further information about this command.